History of Sardinia: Prehistory

 The oldest trace in Sardinia of the anthropomorphic prehistoric primate called Oreopithecus bambolii is dated to 8.5 million years ago.
-In 1996 a hominid finger bone, dated up to 250.000 BC, was found in a cave in the Logudoro region.

-Modern humans appeared in the island during the Upper Paleolithic, a phalanx dated to 18000 BC had been found in the Corbeddu cave, near Oliena.
-Mesolithic human remains had been discovered at Su Coloru cave of Laerru but also in the south (Sirri, Arbus).
+In 1996 a hominid finger bone, dated up to 250,000 BC, was found in a cave in the Logudoro region.
+Modern humans appeared in the island during the Upper Paleolithic; a phalanx dated to 18,000 BC has been found in the Corbeddu cave, near Oliena.
+Mesolithic human remains have been discovered in the Su Coloru cave of Laerru but also in the south (Sirri, Arbus).

 Already in the Stone Age, Monte Arci played an important role.
 The old volcano was one of the central places where obsidian was found and worked for cutting tools and arrowheads.
 Even now the volcanic glass can be found on the sides of the mountain.

 The Neolithic began in Sardinia in the 6th millennium BC with the Cardial culture.
 Later, important cultures like the Ozieri culture and the Arzachena culture of the late Neolithic and the Abealzu-Filigosa and Monte Claro culture of the Chalcolithic period, developed in the island contemporaneously with the appearance of the megalithic phenomenon.

-The dolmens culture, around the end of the 3rd millennium BC, passed with other typical material aspects of Western Europe (e.g. Bell Beaker) through by the Sardinian coast even in Sicily.
+The dolmen culture, around the end of the 3rd millennium BC, passed with other typical material aspects of Western Europe (e.g. Bell Beaker) through by the Sardinian coast even in Sicily.

-Prehistoric and Pre-nuragic monuments and constructions that characterise the Sardinian landscapes are the Domus de Janas (House of the Fairies, House of the Witches), the menhir and Statue menhir and the dolmens.
+Prehistoric and pre-Nuragic monuments and constructions that characterise the Sardinian landscapes are the Domus de Janas (literally, 'house of the fairies' or 'house of the witches' in Sardinian), the menhir and Statue menhir and the dolmens.

-Chronology of Pre-Nuragic Sardinia
+Chronology of pre-Nuragic Sardinia

 Archeological cultures of Sardinia in the pre-Nuragic period: